nantonel/nantonel.github.io/_posts/2020-07-15-Relationship-between-autoencoders-and-singular-value-decomposition.md

 the analytical solution of the linear autoencoder is $$ \mathbf{D}^\star = \mathbf{U} $$
 and $$ \mathbf{E}^\star = \mathbf{U}^T $$.
 If $$ \mathbf{X} $$ has rank $$n$$ only the first $$n$$ columns of $$\mathbf{U}$$ are needed.

+#### References

+Baldi, Pierre.
+"Autoencoders, unsupervised learning, and deep architectures."
+Proceedings of ICML workshop on unsupervised and transfer learning.
+2012.